 ‘Women’s Sports’ Category

-The Gustavus Adolphus College women's tennis team took down St. Catherine University 8-1 in a conference match played Saturday evening at the Baseline Tennis Center on the campus of the University of Minnesota.
-With the win, the Gusties move to 13-6 overall and 4-0 in the MIAC.
+The Gustavus Adolphus College women's tennis team earned a 6-0 victory over the College of Saint Benedict in a match shortened by rain on Saturday afternoon at the Blazer Tennis Complex.
+With the win, the Gusties move to 17-6 overall and 8-0 in the MIAC.

 The Gustavus Adolphus College women’s golf team is in third place after the first round of the Bethel University Spring Invite that is being played at Deer Run Golf Course.
 The Gusties scored a 317 in the first round and are 11 strokes behind meet leader Carleton.
 Host Bethel is in second place with a score of 315.